dabbler0/random_walk_rnn/README.md

   - `/raid/lingo/abau/random-walks/lstm-{STATES}-{ALPHABET_SIZE}-{RANDOM_SEED}-128/ghost-edges.json`.
 It's only done for length-128 trained models.

 We can test various hypotheses for what the ghost edges are likely to be; script for this is at `scripts/test_hypotheses.py`.

+We can also test how close we land to any Gaussian cluster for real states after a "ghost edge" jump.
+Using the code in `models/predict_gaussians.py` will generate a JSON file with all of the log-probabilities and Mahalanobis distances for each state at each position in a given dump file.
+See `scripts/run_gaussian_predictions.py` for the script to run it.
+Then the script `scripts/test_mahalanobis.py` relies on the same JSON file and will test how far each "ghost edge jump" lands from the closest Gaussian cluster.

 ## Experiments with what happens after a ghost transition